danielsaidi/website_danielsaidi/_posts/2013-11-08-woody-zuill-mob-programming-a-whole-team-approach.md

 as a unit.
 As the day goes on, we see people move around, always present but also free to take time away to perform individual work.

-"So, how does mob programming scale?"
-Woody asks.
+"So, how does mob programming scale?" he asks.
 "I have no answer to that.
-All I know is that we tried mob programming and it works".
-Wow, you can't accuse him of selling anything.
+All I know is that we tried mob programming and it works for us".
+Wow, you really can't accuse him of selling anything.

 Woody packed the hour full of fun questions and quotes, like "We changed the timer sound to be really loud, like a kitchen time.
 Oh, do you have kitchens in Sweden?"